Mdlugy/DistractionBlocker/README.md

                     e.g. ["blackList.json","Urls"] (this will use the Urls list). or e.g.[youtube.com, twitch.tv, facebook.com....]

                 BlockTarget:"title","explorerPath", "path" or "URL"
-                    this is the attribute of the currently opened window that we're testing the special case Blacklist/whitelist against to decide wether we close or allow the window to stay open. it is worth running watch_processes.py to decide which target to use.
+                    this is the attribute of the currently opened window that we're testing the special case Blacklist/whitelist against to decide whether we close or allow the window to stay open. it is worth running watch_processes.py to decide which target to use.

             I've included my specialCases portion as an example:
                 "SpecialCases":[